nohevog1/classes-2/class-02/README.md

+####Assignment

-Assignment:  Look at the following tutorials to familiarize yourself with JavaScript objects and functions.
+Look at the following tutorials to familiarize yourself with JavaScript objects and functions.

 * <http://www.w3schools.com/js/js_object_definition.asp> -- Objects